 Gross profit vs net profit is the eternal battle of two rival metrics.
-Each is a vital indicator of how a company performs– and they are linked, as one is typically used to calculate the other.
+Each is a vital indicator of how a company performs– and they link, too, as you use one to calculate the other.

-To calculate gross profit, take a firm's revenue and subtract the day-to-day running costs that relate directly to these.
-Exclude overheads or fixed business expenses such as rent.
+To calculate gross profit, take a firm's revenue and subtract the day-to-day running costs that relate to these.
+Exclude overheads or fixed business expenses like rent.

 Gross profit = Revenue – Direct costs

-Revenue is sometimes called turnover or total sales, and is basically the full value of whatever the business has sold.
-Direct costs are commonly known as the ‘cost of goods sold’ or COGS, especially if a firm makes or sells products.
+Revenue is sometimes called 'turnover' or 'total sales', and is the full value of whatever the business has sold.
+Direct costs are also called the ‘cost of goods sold’ or COGS, especially if a firm makes or sells products.
 We cover gross profit in detail here.

-Net profit is the gross profit, less indirect costs, and is simply the turnover of the business minus all its allowable running costs before tax or interest owed to the bank is taken off.
-Indirect costs are the overheads that don't contribute directly to sales.
+Net profit is the gross profit, less indirect costs.
+It's the turnover of the business minus all its allowable running costs before taking off tax or interest owed to the bank.
+Indirect costs are the overheads that don't contribute to sales.
 We cover net profit in detail here.

 Net profit = Gross profit – Indirect costs